This article originally appeared on VICE UK.

 "You risk a seizure because your brain is used to being swamped in this drug and will become hyper-aroused," says Sessa.
 "You have to taper off really slowly."

-"I actually think comedowns are an artefact of ravers and the way in which they take MDMA and other drugs," says Sessa, who leads clinical trials into using MDMA to treat mental disorders.
-"If you spend your weekend taking drugs, drinking, barely sleeping and eating poorly, those terrible feelings you're experiencing at work aren't due to serotonin depletion: they're a hangover."
+"I actually think comedowns are an artifact of ravers and the way in which they take MDMA and other drugs," says Sessa, who leads clinical trials into using MDMA to treat mental disorders.
+"If you spend your weekend taking drugs, drinking, barely sleeping, and eating poorly, those terrible feelings you're experiencing at work aren't due to serotonin depletion, they're a hangover."

 The afterglow can last anything up to five days, and there are hopes that MDMA treatment for people with PTSD may soon become an accepted avenue of modern psychiatry.
 But for people with mental health issues who are taking MDMA and other comedown-influencing drugs outside of a clinical setting, there may be some cause for concern.

 "If someone is prone to feelings of depression or low moods and you are increasing those emotions, it would likely make that comedown more profound.
-That could be a concern," says Bradley, speaking with 13 years' experience of working with people with substance issues.
+That could be a concern," says Bradley, speaking with 13 years of experience of working with people with substance issues.

 In 2015, delayed comedown effects were cited as a likely cause in the death of Ben Stollery, 18, who killed himself the Monday after taking MDMA the Friday before.
 Stollery had a history of mental health issues and, in her report, coroner Julie Knight said, "On the balance of probabilities, I do believe his state of mind was influenced by MDMA and the comedown part of this drug."

 So, in a nutshell, a comedown won't kill you by itself.
-But look after yourself, accept your actions and listen to your conscience when you’re thinking about a carry-on instead of going to bed.
+But look after yourself, accept your actions, and listen to your conscience when you’re thinking about a carrying on instead of going to bed.
 Or you’ll end up like this poor, sweaty sucker.